EnduranceCode/endurancetrio-web-components/README.md

 ## Introduction

-**EnduranceTrio Race Results** is a component to display race results on a website.
+**EnduranceTrio Race Results** is a Lit component to display race results on a website.

 ## Styling